 If the second argument refers to a database <path>.db that has been partitioned, then divide the input alignment file into block .las files where all records whose a-read is in <path>.i.db are in <align>.i.las.
 The -v option reports the files produced and the number of la’s within them to standard error.

 LAcheck checks each .las file for structural integrity, where the a– and b-sequences come from src1 or from src1 and src2, respectively. .
 That is, it makes sure each file makes sense as a plausible .las file, e.g. values are not out of bound, the number of records is correct, the number of trace points for a record is correct, and so on.
-If the -S option is set then it further checks that the alignments are in sorted order.
+If the -S option is set then it further checks that the alignments are in sorted order, by default pile order, but if -a is also set, then map order.
 If the -v option is set then a line is output for each .las file saying either the file is OK or reporting the first error.
 If the -v option is not set then the program runs silently.
 The exit status is 0 if every file is deemed good, and 1 if at least one of the files looks corrupted.

-With the introduction of damapper, LAcheck checks to see if a file has chain information, and if it does, then it checks the validity of chains and assumes that the chains were sorted with the -a option to LAsort and LAmerge.
+With the introduction of damapper, LAcheck checks to see if a file has chain information, and if it does, then it checks the validity of chains and checks the sorting order of chains as a unit according to the -a option.

 [-k<int(20)>] [-h<int(50)>] [-e<double(.85)] <ref:db|dam> )